Placement Testing Services

 Level 2 (ESOL 852, ESOL 820): Students should take classes at this level.
 Visit the English Language Institute in room 1218 for help.

 Level 3 (ESOL 853, ESOL 830): Students should take classes at this level.
 Visit the English Language Institute in room 1218 for help.

 Level 4 (ESOL 854, ESOL 840): Students should take classes at this level.
 Visit the English Language Institute in room 1218 for help.

 Level 5 (ESOL 400, ESOL 875): ESOL 400 is a 5-unit, very academically rigorous course that prepares students to take college English (ENGL 100).
 ESOL 875 is strongly recommended for success in ESOL 400.
 Visit the English Language Institute in room 1218 for help.

 Where and when can I take the placement test?

 Placement tests are held at the Assessment Center at Bldg.
 2, computer lab 2116.
-Please check the posted hours of operation at the Testing Center or by visiting the website at www.skylinecollege.edu/placement.
+Please check the posted hours of operation at the Assessment Center or by visiting the website at www.skylinecollege.edu/placement.